 7. Cash Flow

-The term, “cash flow,” refers to a report of the movement of cash and cash-equivalents (short term, liquid assets such as treasury bills) into and out of your business.
+The term “cash flow” refers to a report of the movement of cash and cash equivalents (short-term, liquid assets such as treasury bills) into and out of your business.
 Positive cash flow allows your business to meet current obligations, reinvest and plan for future growth.
-Utilizing a cash flow forecast can help your business estimate the income and expenses for the year ahead.
-These figures will be based on prior earnings and costs and can help a business work out their sales goals and budget.
+A cash flow forecast can help your business estimate the income and expenses for the year ahead.
+These figures will be based on prior earnings and costs and can help companies to work out their sales goals and budget.

 Also known as the cost of goods sold or the cost of sales, this metric refers to all expenses directly tied to the sale of products in your inventory.
-COGS also refer to the cost to your business of any parts or stock that are sold to customers.
+COGS also refers to the cost to your business of any parts or stock sold to customers.
 For a service-oriented business, this additionally represents the cost of manufacturing expenses and services rendered.

-Expenses refers to money spent, or costs incurred to generate sales.
+Expenses refer to money spent or costs incurred to generate sales.
 Most purchases made by your business are categorized as an expense.
-These appear on the profit and loss report and can be used to reduce the amount of tax owed to the government.
-Examples of an expense include wages, utilities, office supplies, and marketing.
+These appear on the profit and loss report and can be used to reduce the tax owed to the government.
+Examples of a fee include wages, utilities, office supplies, and marketing.

-Revenue represents the sales a company earns from providing a service or selling a product.
+Revenue represents a company’s sales from providing a service or selling a product.
 Also known as Sales, this is the first line that appears in the Income Statement.

-There’s obviously dozens more terms that we could introduce here, but I think this would be a good start to get yourself going in the right direction before you start doing your own bookkeeping online.
+We could introduce dozens more terms here, but this would be an excellent start to get yourself going in the right direction before you start doing your bookkeeping online.

-We want to end with letting you guys know WHY accurate bookkeeping matters and we will let u know 3 reasons:
+We want to end by letting you guys know WHY accurate bookkeeping matters, and we will let you know 3 reasons:

 - Accurate bookkeeping means you understand your financial picture

-- Accurate bookkeeping means greater tax savings at the end of the year
+- Accurate bookkeeping means more significant tax savings at the end of the year

 - Accurate bookkeeping means you are ready to sell your business at the end of the day.